 Hit the “Profile” option.

 Hit the “Down arrow” at the top of that tweet.

 Tap on the “Delete Tweet” option.

 In the confirmation pop-up, tap “Yes.”
-If you’re on iPhone, tap “Delete” in the confirmation pop-up.
+If you’re on an iPhone, tap “Delete” in the confirmation pop-up.

-- You can only delete your tweet and not others.
+- You can only delete your tweets and not others.

 - When you delete your tweet, the retweets of that tweet will get deleted.
 If someone retweets your tweet with their comment, then that tweet will not get deleted when you remove your tweet.